-Follett Higher Education Group currently holds the contract for the operation of Southeastern's retail bookstore/convenience store.
+Follett Higher Education Group currently holds the contract for the operation of Southeastern's University Bookstore.
 The bookstore carries a complete line of Southeastern gifts and accessories, greeting cards, office supplies, backpacks, and textbooks.
 All refunds require a cash register receipt.